 Kubernetes on Windows

-With the latest release of Kubernetes 1.9 and Windows Server version 1709, users can take advantage of the latest features in Windows networking:
+This page serves as an overview for getting started with Kubernetes on Windows by joining Windows nodes to a Linux-based cluster.
+With the release of Kubernetes 1.12 on Windows Server version 1803 beta, users can take advantage of the latest features in Kubernetes on Windows:

 If you would like to deploy a cluster on Azure, the open source ACS-Engine tool makes this easy.
 A step by step walkthrough is available.

 Plan IP addressing for your cluster

 As Kubernetes clusters introduce new subnets for pods and services, it is important to ensure that none of them collide with any other existing networks in your environment.
 Here are all the address spaces that need to be freed up in order to deploy Kubernetes successfully:

 There is another Docker network (NAT) that gets created by default when you install Docker.
 It is not needed to operate Kubernetes on Windows as we assign IPs from the cluster subnet instead.